19th Weapons Squadron: Vietnam War

 The squadron was inactivated on 8 August 1964, with its assets turned over to the Vietnamese.
-When the VNAF proved unequal to taking over the disbanded squadron's responsibilities, the 19th TASS was reactivated on 21 October 1964.
+When the RVNAF proved unequal to taking over the disbanded squadron's responsibilities, the 19th TASS was reactivated on 21 October 1964.
 Not until January 1965 did six U.S. fighter pilot FACs return to resume the training.
 In this incarnation, the squadron's principal mission was visual reconnaissance and forward air control of fighter-bombers, although it continued to train Vietnamese pilots and observers.
 It was shifted to the 6251st Tactical Fighter Wing on 8 July 1965.
 Shortly thereafter, on 8 November 1965, it was transferred to the 505th Tactical Air Support Group.
-The 19th TASS began flying actual forward air control sorties out of Bien Hoa on 11 November 1965, using the call sign Sidewinder.
+The 19th TASS began flying actual forward air control sorties out of Bien Hoa on 11 November 1965, using the call sign "Sidewinder".
 By July 1966, the 19th was parceled out among numerous forward operating locations in III Corps and II Corps.
-While serving as Forward Air Controllers and/or Air Liaison Officers, they used the radio net under various call signs, most of which were names of serpents.
+While serving as FACs and/or Air Liaison Officers, they used the radio net under various call signs, most of which were names of serpents.

 Beginning in 1968, the 19th TASS extended its squadron inventory to include O-2 Skymasters and OV-10 Broncos.
 On 15 January 1971, 19th TASS absorbed the 22nd Tactical Air Support Squadron, leaving the 22nd an unmanned unequipped paper unit.
 Representative of this change, the FACs supporting the 199th Light Infantry Brigade upgraded from O-1s to OV-10s at this time.

-On 15 January 1971, it absorbed the 22nd Tactical Air Support Squadron, leaving the 22nd an unmanned unequipped paper unit.
 The unit transferred to Phan Rang Air Base, Vietnam on 1 August 1971.
 On 30 September 1971, another unit acquired the 19th's inventory.
-The 19th then remained a paper squadron until 15 January 1972, when it transferred to the inactive theater of South Korea, to Osan AB.
+The 19th then remained a paper squadron until 15 January 1972, when it transferred to Osan AB, South Korea.

 By the time the 19th TASS left Vietnam, it had earned three Presidential Unit Citations, four Air Force Outstanding Unit Awards with Combat V, the Republic of Vietnam Gallantry Cross with Palm, and numerous campaign honors for its Vietnam wartime service.

-During its Vietnam service, the 19 TASS had suffered 37 USAF air crew killed in action, with another two killed in a flying accident.
+During its Vietnam service, the squadron had suffered 37 killed in action, with another two killed in a flying accident.
 There were also a number of casualties among non-USAF aerial observers.
-Its aircraft losses over the course of the war amounted to 53 O-1 Bird Dogs, 12 O-2 Skymasters and 16 OV10 Broncos.
+Its aircraft losses over the course of the war amounted to 53 O-1 Bird Dogs, 12 O-2 Skymasters and 16 OV-10 Broncos.